Thibault-Mattera/Disaster_Tweet_Detector/README.md

-# Disaster_Tweet_Detector
+# Disaster Tweet Detector

-A solution that detects if a tweet is about a real disaster or not
+A solution that detects if a tweet is about a real disaster or not.